-It’s no secret that law enforcement agencies across the country are gearing up for a busy few weeks of DUI and DUID (driving under the influence of alcohol and/or drugs) patrols to finish out the holiday season.
+It’s no secret that law enforcement agencies across the country are gearing up for a busy few weeks of impaired driving patrols to finish out the holiday season.
 According to Washington State Patrol Sgt.
-Mark Crandall, the focus on impaired drivers in Washington began back on turkey day.
+Mark Crandall, the focus on drivers impaired by alcohol or drugs in Washington began back on Turkey Day.

-“It happens the weekend after Thanksgiving all the way through the New Year’s,” Crandall said of the heightened focus on arresting and charging drug- and alcohol-impaired motorists in the state.
+“It happens the weekend after Thanksgiving all the way through the New Year’s,” Crandall said of the heightened focus on arresting and charging drug- and alcohol-impaired drivers in the state.

 But the recent passing of Initiative 502 in the Evergreen State, which legalizes the recreational use and possession of small amounts of marijuana, adds another obstacle for law enforcement during an already dangerous time for driving on the roadways.

 “You go from zero legality to full legality, people are going to make some bad judgments,” Crandall added.
 “Regrettably, they’re gonna put themselves behind the wheel and regrettably we’ve got to arrest them.”